Ayodya-erandi/MetaphorRecommendationSystem/README.md

 * Advanced Search
-    - Addition to the normal search, you can filter songs by, singer genre
+    - Addition to the normal search, you can filter songs by,

-    -Additionally,
+        - singer
+        - genre

+    - Additionally,
-        you can include word in metaphor
+        - you can include word in metaphor
-        you can exclude word in metaphor
+        - you can exclude word in metaphor

 ## Indexing techniques